ScratchAddons/website-v2/content/blog/v1-32-released.md

 ### Follow topics after posting

-When enabled, this new addon automaticlly clciks follow on any forum topic you post on so you never miss a reply from anyone.
+When enabled, this new addon automatically clicks follow on any forum topic you post on so you never miss a reply from anyone.

 ### Necropost highlighter